Mitchx-Dev/RogueMailMan/README.md

 # RogueMailMan
-Mitchx

-Simple script to sign up an email to a ton of spam newsletters.
+This tool signs up any email you want to tons of spam newsletters!
+Very easy to use, tested with Python3.7.8

+please use this tool responsibly :)